Photo by: Helle Sydendal/PH Medier

 I would later learn that my Ivy League medical school trained and top awarded doctors did not know enough about hypothyroidism, especially the dangers of hypothyroidism and pregnancy.
 Under their care my TSH (thyroid stimulating hormone), the gold standard for measuring thyroid function, reached levels far above the recommended reference range for pregnancy endangering the life of my fetus and I miscarried.

-How could I have trusted my doctors unquestioningly and not taken my health into my own hands?
+How could I have trusted my doctors unquestioningly and not been a better advocate for my child?

-After 3 years of intense research, endless hours of personal experimentation, and a quest to find the top thyroid health professionals, I am now in the best health ever.
-At the age of 40, I got pregnant naturally with my second son and gave birth to him in 2010.
-The time has come to share all that I have discovered.
+After 7 years of intense research and a quest to find the top thyroid health professionals, I am now in the best health ever.
+At the age of 40, I got pregnant naturally with my second son Hudson and gave birth to him in 2010.

-October is National Miscarriage Awareness month in the U.S., and October 15 in particular is Pregnancy and Infant Loss Remembrance Day.
-My blog Hypothyroid Mom launched October 2012, intentionally timed during Miscarriage Awareness Month in memory of the baby I lost to hypothyroidism and in dedication to my two boys who beat the odds and made it to the world.
+October is National Miscarriage Awareness month in the U.S..
+My blog Hypothyroid Mom launched on October 1, 2012, intentionally timed during Miscarriage Awareness Month in memory of the baby I lost to hypothyroidism and in dedication to my two boys who beat the odds and made it to the world.